anza-xyz/alpenglow/README.md

-# Alpenglow is coming into the bug bounty's scope
+# Alpenglow Bug Bounty Competition

 Alpenglow is Solana's new consensus protocol.
 We're soon expanding the Agave bug bounty to cover it, and this repository is where the program will run.